VaibhavNITK/Iris_SystemSig_Vaibhav/README.md

 :) Expose port 3306 for the MySQL server to listen on.

 :) Set the command to start the MySQL server.

+Build the Docker image using the command "docker build -t mydb .".